Yellowish Pipit

 About the Yellowish Pipit

 The Yellowish Pipit belongs to the family Motacillidae, within the order Passeriformes.
-These birds typically live average 3 years with a maximum recorded of 5 years.
+These birds typically live typically 2-4 years, with some individuals living up to 6 years..

 How to Identify a Yellowish Pipit